American Missionary John Chau Wrote ‘God, I Don’t Want To Die’ Before Being Killed By Remote Tribe

 — Sky News (@SkyNews) November 22, 2018

 As NDTV reported, Indian officials are now trying to find a way to retrieve his body from where it was buried.
-They said the fishermen who took Chau to the island were able to elude the agencies patrolling the waters in the high security zone by making it appear as if they were fishing in open water, then continuing on their trek toward the island after getting out of sight.
+They said the fishermen who took Chau to the island were able to elude the agencies patrolling the waters in the high-security zone by making it appear as if they were fishing in open water, then continuing on their trek toward the island after getting out of sight.

 Indian officials said they will not be charging any members of the tribe for the killing of John Chau.